-Mr. Ryks holds a Bachelor of Arts degree from St. Cloud State University, is a licensed pilot with an instrument rating and an Accredited Airport Executive with the American Association of Airport Executives.
-He currently serves on the Airports Council International North America (ACI-NA) Board of Directors and on the Finance Committee of the ACI World Governing Board.
+Mr. Ryks holds a Bachelor of Arts degree from St. Cloud State University, is a licensed pilot with an instrument rating and an Accredited Airport Executive with the American Association of Airport Executives (AAAE).
+He currently serves on both the AAAE and the Airports Council International North America (ACI-NA) Board of Directors, is Chairman of the ACI-NA Audit Committee, represents ACI-NA on its World Governing Board and is a member of the AAAE Policy Review Committee.
 He also holds a professional affiliation with the Great Lakes Chapter of AAAE (GL-AAAE) and is past president of GL-AAAE.

 He was awarded a TSA Partnership Award in 2006, a Patriot Award in 2008 from the Employee Support of National Guard & Reserve, a 2009 Minnesota Council of Airport’s Award of Excellence for Outstanding Promotion of Aviation, a 2012 Minnesota Council of Airports Distinguished Service Award and was named the 2015 Newsmaker of the Year in Economic Development by the Grand Rapids Business Journal.